SilasHenderson/wiper_blade_surface_coverage_test_with_canvas2d/README.md

 # Wiper blade with canvas2d

-Test surface coverage:
+Test:
-- draw arm as it follows feasible path
+- draw arm as it follows finite steps with constraints
-- sum pixel color data to get coverage %
+- sum pixel color data to get coverage